boyan13/boyan13/README.md

-### Hello.
+### Hi,
-#### My name's Boyan, I'm a cs major and a software developer (among other things) and I'm passionate about all forms of knowledge.
-In my free time I usually play games, work on personal projects, or read.
-I think we live in a complex and endlessly curious world and am always open to exploring new things, regardless of whether they have anything to do with programming and tech.
+#### I'm Boyan, nice to meet you!
+I'm a cs major and a software developer (among other things), currently employed at Antelope Audio.
+At my current job I work predominantly with Python and handle things like UI/UX integrations with hardware devices through HID and TB, maintenance and implementation of proprietary communication protocols, library development, and more.
+My unviersity work currently focuses on data science and machine learning (specifically support vector machines and quantum computation using qiskit).

 ![banner](https://github.com/boyan13/boyan13/blob/master/image.jpg)

-I currently work at Antelope Audio and my knowledge stack includes:
+My knowledge stack includes:

 ---

+### Languages
+* Profficient (C2) English
+* Upper Intermediate (B2) Spanish
+* Native Bulgarian

-### Programming
+### Software Development
-* I mainly work with Python.
-Here are some packages I use from time to time: pandas, numpy, matplotlib, PyQt5/6, wxPyhton, curses, jupyter, Pillow, bs4, requests, sqlalchemy, django, sqlite
+* Main language: Python.
+Experience with the following libraries: pandas, numpy, matplotlib, scikit-learn, sympy, PyQt5/6, wxPyhton, curses, jupyter, Pillow, bs4, requests, sqlalchemy, django, sqlite
-* I have experience with C++, Java, HTML, CSS, JS (no NodeJS), MySQL, SPARQL, Git, SVN, Jupyter Notebooks, minimal experience with cmd batch files and bash
+* Other languages: C++, Java, Web technologies (HTML, CSS, JS (no NodeJS)), basic Lua, working knowledge of Bash, Powershell, Windows Command Line (CMD)
+* Database tools: MySQL, SPARQL, SQLite
+* Version control tools: SVN, TortoiseSVN / Git, GitLab, GitHub
-* I have experience developing on Windows, Linux, MacOS, VirtrualBox, Windows Subsystem for Linux (WSL)
+* Experience working on Windows, Ubuntu, MacOS, as well as the virtualization tools VirtrualBox, Windows Subsystem for Linux (WSL, WSL2)
-* I have experience with the following IDEs and TEs: PyCharm, VisualStudio, VSCode, Sublime TE, Notepad++, Eclipse, vi
+* Other experience: Jupyrter Notebooks and IPython, Jenkins, LaTeX

 ### Game development (level design + programming)
-* I have extensive experience with Source Engine's hammer world editor - Check out my award winning map on the Garry's Mod workshop (https://steamcommunity.com/sharedfiles/filedetails/?id=1092251956) and am part of the https://psr.digital/ developement group.
+* Extensive experience with Source Engine (mostly on the level design side through the hammer world editor).
+Also contributed to active mods of the game.
-* I have minimal experience with Unreal Engine and Blender and a bunch of coding projects with Python's pygame, arcade, and curses modules, and C++'s SDL library.
-I've also tried OpenGL so I know how to set it up, but all I did is draw a triangle so...
+* Some beginner experience with Unreal Engine 5 and Blender.
+* A bunch of coding projects with Python's pygame, arcade, and curses modules, as well as C++ with SDL.
+Basic understanding of OpenGL (not a lot of experience though).

 ### Currently exploring
-* I am currently learning Qiskit and quantum computation in general.
-* Also trying to get into Machine Learning.
+* Quantum computation (with Qiskit) and quantum advantage in the areas of machine learning (right now looking at quantum kernels).
+* Machine learning, classification and pattern recognition.
+Right now exploring Support Vector Machines.

 ---